Audit: Florida guardian had wards with no court supervision

 ORLANDO, Fla.
 (AP) — A former Florida guardian accused of filing "do not resuscitate" orders without her clients' permission had authority over hundreds of wards without court supervision, according to an audit released Thursday.

-The audit by the Orange County Comptroller's office said Rebecca Fierle was paid $3.9 million in the past decade for acting as a guardian for 682 incapacitated clients in legal and health care matters.
+The audit by the Orange County Comptroller's office said Rebecca Fierle billed $3.9 million to the AdventHealth medical system in the past decade for acting as a guardian for 682 incapacitated patients in legal and health care matters.

 "It is clear how guardianship is established under Florida law," the audit said.
 "However, it is not entirely clear how Ms. Fierle obtained the authority to act and exercise discretion over the Group 2 patients."

-Note: This story has corrected the spelling of AdventHealth.
-It is AdventHealth, not Advent Health.